Che cos’è l’AI Act? (Italian/English)

 The AI Act is not the only regulation on Artificial Intelligence, and some have pointed out that it is not even the first at a global level [1].
 In China, for example, the “Interim Measures for the Management of Generative Artificial Intelligence Services” came into force (15 August 2023) [2].
 In the United States, there is an Executive Order (October 30, 2023) [3] and a Memorandum (October 24, 2024) [4] signed by President Biden.
 However, the European AI Act stands out as one of the most comprehensive attempts to promote responsible innovation in this field.

 7. How does the AI Act impact the AINCP project?
-How is Artificial Intelligence used?
+How is Artificial Intelligence used and how are the rights of children involved in the care pathways protected?

 Within the AINCP project, Artificial Intelligence is not used directly on patients: the clinical trials we are conducting do not use Artificial Intelligence, but rather aim to develop an AI-based Decision Support System for clinicians.